 Late August and time for one last butterfly hunting trip of the year.
 My target was the wonderfully named Adonis Blue.
 This is another species that as a child I longed to see, in those days travel was limited to a family holiday, so it was just an image in my books and imagination.
 Named after the Greek God of beauty and desire, this sums up this butterfly perfectly.
-The population suffered a severe collapse, by the 70’s it was predicted to become extinct.
+The population suffered a severe collapse as farmers stopped using the hills for stock grazing.
+Myxomatosis decimated the rabbit population and the grass grew too long choking out the Horseshoe Vetch the sole food plant of the Adonis caterpillar.
+By the 70’s the butterfly was predicted to become extinct.
 Luckily conservation of it’s habitat has reversed the decline.
 It is still quite scarce being restricted to south facing unimproved chalk downs with it’s stronghold in Sussex, Dorset and Wiltshire.

 The most northerly site to find the Adonis is the south Chilterns.
 The reserve my wife and I visited was Yoesden Bank at Bledlow Ridge in South Buckinghamshire.
 What a beautiful place, a steep south facing hill leading down to the Radnage Valley.
-The top of the hill is a beech wood, the hill is carpeted with wild flowers including the rare Chiltern gentian which was just coming into flower and overhead Red Kites circled.
-The weather on our visit was, warm, sunny and the lightest of breeze, a perfect summer’s day.
+The top of the hill is a beech wood, the hill itself carpeted with wild flowers including the rare Chiltern gentian which was just coming into flower and overhead Red Kites circled.
+The weather on our visit was, warm, sunny and the lightest of breeze, a perfect summer’s day and ideal for butterflies.

 This was butterfly heaven, scores of Chalkhill Blues sadly mostly quite worn mingled with loads of smaller Common Blues.
 Meadow Browns looking surprisingly fresh, Small Heath and Brown Argus lurked in the vegetation and Brimstones flitted from bloom to bloom, and everywhere that brightest of blues the Adonis.